 - Education and Training: demonstration, extension, on-farm/ranch research

 - Natural Resources/Environment: habitat enhancement, hedgerows, riparian buffers, hedges - woody

 - Pest Management: biological control, integrated pest management

-1. Evaluate the impact of large gardens of Rosa woodsii and wild strawberry harboring the strawberry leafroller, Ancylis comptana (SLR), which supports C. florus overwintering and enhances parasitism of OBLR and PLR in adjacent orchards.
+1. Evaluate the impact of large gardens (ca. 75 to 200 m2) of Rosa woodsii and wild strawberry harboring the strawberry leafroller, Ancylis comptana (SLR) which supports C. florus overwinter and enhances parasitism of OBLR and PLR in adjacent orchards.

 2. Disseminate information on how to establish, maintain and benefit from these alternate habitats through traditional presentations, grower magazines, a web site and consultation.

-3. Develop greater understanding of the ecology of this system, particularly how far into orchards parasitoids disperse from gardens and the stability of the beneficial community in gardens with rose alone versus strawberry alone and rose plus strawberry.
+3. Develop greater understand of the ecology of this system, particularly how far into orchards will parasitoids disperse from gardens.
+And the stability of the beneficial community in gardens with rose alone versus, strawberry alone, and rose plus strawberry.

 Background: We planted 4 small (5 by 15 m) mixed gardens of mixed strawberry and rose within 50 m of orchard edges in the summer of 2000.
 We documented their effects in enhancing parasitism in nearby orchards in the spring and summer of 2001 and again in 2002.
 Late in fall of 2002 and spring of 2003, grower cooperators have planted 18 more gardens (see producer involvement), provided simple irrigation systems to support the gardens and have reduced pesticide use near gardens.
 Parasitism of the leafrollers in orchards adjacent to new gardens is was assessed (see below) to give a “before-garden” picture of parasitism.
 The new gardens have been seeded with SLR in October 2003, and with C. florus, if not already present.